Invitation to work with me

 ** daily check ins

-What I noticed early on with my clients is that a call can feel really opening — and then two days later the Doom Loop quietly becomes the default again.
+What I noticed early on with my clients is that a call can feel really enlightening and you can truly feel a shift, and then two days later the governor becomes the default again.
 And the brain will make you forget what was underneath.
 It's meant to keep you safe.

 So it takes a while to land.
+It takes repetition.
 Because the pattern has been the identity for so long that the nervous system just slides back in.

 The daily check-ins exist to interrupt that.
 Early.
 Before the loop has fully taken hold again.
-They don't take long.
-But they change everything about how the work deepens over time.
+They don't require a lot from you.
+But they change everything about how embodied the work becomes over time.

 What's included